Consulta OnLine (periodico online)

 Abstract

-tempering the rigor of certain normative solutions, thus made more
+aim of tempering the rigor of certain normative solutions, thus made more

 "mild" and expressive of a justice of equity, in view of the optimal